 For approximately 5 years the Authority has successfully addressed investors concerns with the viability of delivery of sites through the use of viability appraisal.
 This has maintained the delivery of housing schemes in the Borough.
 Although this flexible approach has been in place for some time, given the continued economic downturn and reflecting the requirements of the National Planning Policy Framework (NPPF), the Authority is now formalising its approach to viability.

 In addition the Council recognise the need to provide investors with as much cost certainty regarding planning obligations, at as an early stage as possible and to ensure negotiations with the Council are coordinated and decision-making is timely.

-Telford & Wrekin Council is currently preparing a new Telford & Wrekin Local Plan which is anticipated to be adopted in late 2016.
+Telford & Wrekin Council has adopted its new Telford & Wrekin Local Plan.
 The introduction of a Community Infrastructure Levy remains under review.
 The Local Plan and any related CIL will recommend appropriate changes to policy in relation to planning obligations and affordable housing considering the viability of development.
-In the interim this ‘Guidance Note’ provides advice on planning obligations usually contained within a Section 106 Agreement.
+In the interim this 'Guidance Note' provides advice on planning obligations usually contained within a Section 106 Agreement.
 The guidance does not establish new planning policy.
-Adopted policy is set out in the Core Strategy, Central Telford Area Action Plan (CTAAP) and saved policies from the Wrekin Local Plan.
+Adopted policy is set out in the Telford & Wrekin Local Plan.

 In line with adopted policy the following % of affordable housing will be sought:

 - Telford - 38% or 20% for sites within CTAAP

 Where viability is identified as a concern in achieving the Policy position, a viability statement will need to be provided.
 Information must be submitted using a standard template and the Council will review and respond to appraisals within 10 working days.